Rakeela/dragora-notes/2021-7-7-One-Hundred-and-Thirty-Seventh.md

 I'm going to go visit a soup kitchen this evening and ask about volunteering opportunities.
 I may do Kairn's thing after all, too; I was thinking today that I miss hymns.

 ---
+Would it be possible to cure Crohn's Disease by producing a vaccine for the biofilm characteristic to its pathogenicity?
+If the immune system could competently break up those biofilms, the gut would be less hospitable to the lingering accumulations of microbes which bring on symptoms in Crohn's.

+---
 Back to [[day-post-archive]]